SEovaldi/EtheriumNFTCreationGuide/README.md

 Here is a [tutorial](https://www.youtube.com/watch?v=tw-tQD0jztE&ab_channel=MoneyZG) on creating, funding, and using your Metamask Wallet.

-**IMPORTANT:** This and every tutorial will emphasize it, but never ever share your seed phrase that you used to create your wallet.
+**IMPORTANT:** This and every tutorial will emphasize it, but never ever share your seed phrase that you used to create your wallet WITH ANYONE.
 Even if the CEO of Metamask himself asks you for it.
 Although some of the crypto theft you hear about comes from poorly written smart contracts, a large amount of scams come from phishing attempts where the scammer tricks people into providing this seed phrase.
 (Very common in the NFT gold rush with less technical folks being taken advantage of)

 ### Steps to getting contract on the block chain
  1. Write code